Skip to navigation Skip to content

 Rationale: Tolebrutinib inhibits an enzyme called “Bruton’s tyrosine kinase,” reducing the activation of B cells, which are immune cells that play a role in the response that affects the brain and spinal cord in MS. Tolebrutinib also penetrates the brain and spinal cord and inhibits immune cells in the brain called microglia, which have been linked to MS progression.
 Tolebrutinib is one of several “BTK” inhibitors being tested in the MS pipeline.

-Eligibility and Details: Participants should be 18 to 60 years old, and diagnosed with non-relapsing secondary progressive MS (HERCULES trial) or primary progressive MS (PERSEUS trial).
+Eligibility and Details: Participants should be 18 to 60 years old, and diagnosed with primary progressive MS.

 Please note: This study requires in-person visits to the study site.
 Precautions are being taken to reduce the on-site risks of exposure to COVID-19.

-Contact: To learn more about the enrollment criteria for these studies, and to find out if you are eligible to participate, please call 1-800-633-1610 extension option 6, or email Contact-US@sanofi.com
+Contact: To learn more about the enrollment criteria for this study, and to find out if you are eligible to participate, please call 1-800-633-1610 extension option 6, or email Contact-US@sanofi.com

 Online - To see if you might qualify for this clinical trial and to be referred to the local trial center in your area, visit: https://mymstrials.com/